 - All-in-one affiliate marketing dashboard

-These affiliate marketing dashboards were built on Google Sheets and Google Data Studio.
+These affiliate marketing dashboards were built on Google Data Studio.
 For more information about data visualization, take a look at our extensive Google Data Studio Guide.

-Why is it important to track your affiliate sales data?
+Why is it important to set up your affiliate dashboard?